Just Dance (Indian TV series)

-Just Dance is an Indian television dance-reality series on Star Plus.
-The series is judged by well-known Bollywood film actor Hrithik Roshan along with choreographer Vaibhavi Merchant and film director Farah Khan.
+Just Dance is an Indian television dance reality series on Star Plus.
+The series is judged by Bollywood film actor Hrithik Roshan along with choreographer Vaibhavi Merchant and film director Farah Khan.
 Hrithik Roshan rehearsed for 5 hours a day for 5 days to shoot for the promotional video of the series, which is choreographed by shows judge, Vaibhavi Merchant.
 It premiered on 18 June 2011 at 9 PM in India and aired every Saturday and Sunday until 1 October 2011.